Dominick-Simone/PasswordGen/README.md

 *JavaScript

 ## Description
-This is a user input based app that generates a password based on the users choices.
+This is a user input based app that generates a password based on the users choice of characters.

 ## Work Done